A family radio phenomenon.

-In August 2012, we moved to Austin, Texas, and the show will switch to one hour, recorded in a broadcast-quality home studio.
-It will remain on the River, but will also become available to other stations via syndication.
+In August 2012, we moved to Austin, Texas, and the show switched to one hour, recorded in a broadcast-quality home studio.
+It will remain on the River, but is also available to other stations via syndication.
 We’ve produced wildly successful events during South by Southwest, including the Family Music Meltdown at the Thinkery in 2014, drawing well over 500 attendees.

 I don’t think you should throw rocks at kids: